genome21/Win-Python2Cmd/README.md

 # Windows Python to CMD

-Are you on Windows and Python is unavailable from the command line?
-These scripts setup your computer to use "Python" as a command from your Windows Command Line.
+Are you on Windows and Python is unavailable from the command prompt?
+These scripts setup your computer to use "Python" as a command from your Windows Command Prompt.

 <hr>